dader34/roblox-control-panel/README.md

 ### Step 1: Install Node.js and Git

-If you don’t have Node.js and Git installed:
+If you don't have Node.js and Git installed:

 - [Download and install Node.js](https://nodejs.org)
 - [Download and install Git](https://git-scm.com)